-Additional information about the unit: Relationship to occupational standards HSC 331 Guidance for developing assessment a arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit An individual is someone requiring care or support.
-Relationships may include: family relationships friendships social networks.
-Information may include: feedback from the individual and others observations records.
-Others may include: family friends advocates others who are important to the individual's wellbeing.
+Additional information about the unit: Relationship to occupational standards HSC 331 Guidance for developing assessment ent arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit An individual is someone requiring care or support.
+Relationships may include: • family relationships • friendships • social networks.
+Information may include: • feedback from the individual and others observationsrecords.
+Others may include: family friends advocates others who are important to the individual's well-being.
 Agreed ways of working will include policies and procedures where these exist.
-Additional unit assessment requirements provided with the unit This unit must be assessed in accordance with Skills for Care and Development's QCF Assessment Principles.
+Additional unit assessment requirements provided with the unit This unit must be assessed in accordance with Skills for Care and Development Assessment Principles.
 Learning outcomes 2, 3, 4 and 5 must be assessed in a real work environment in ways that do not intrude on the privacy of the individual.